Share this post

 • Baby zucchini squash are miniature versions of zucchini.

 The advantage of these small baby-sized squash is they can be used whole, which makes them a great, high-volume, low-prep item for banquet chefs.
 They are easy to clean and don’t require prep other than cutting them in half–if needed.
-The baby zucchini are a wonderful addition to crudite trays.
+The baby zucchini are also a wonderful addition to crudité trays.

 They are great roasted and are always a crowd pleaser.
 They add a bright contrast of color to plates and their mild flavor lets the rest of your dish stand out.
-They are a non-starchy vegetable with few diet restrictions.
-With lower prep you may find they save in labor.
+As with the larger squash, they are also a non-starchy vegetable with few diet restrictions.
+With their lower prep needs you may find they save you some labor as well, so consider them for your next big event.

-Summer’s Special Delivery
+Squash Blossoms: Summer’s Special Delivery

-It is worth mentioning squash flowers (or blossoms) are edible.
+It is worth mentioning that squash flowers (or blossoms) are edible.
 You may see them sold by themselves (male flowers) or still attached to baby squash, usually zucchini (female flowers).
 The closed blossoms are commonly stuffed with cheese, battered, and fried.

 Pictured here are (male) squash blossoms.
 You may also find blossoms still attached to the baby zucchini (female).